Beta (motorcycle manufacturer): 2010-2014 1st Generation Beta Motors

 Starting in 2010 in-house designed, carbureted motors appeared in their enduro bike line.
 All 400 cc, 450 cc and 520 cc (actually 498cc) four-strokes have DOHC, separate engine and transmission lubricants, Nissin brakes, Brembo hydraulic clutches, Excel Takasago rims and six-speed gear boxes.
+Beta introduces tooless air filter access and push-button seat removal.

 2011 saw the introduction of the in-house motors in the RS (dual-sport) models and introduced the 350 cc motor.
 RS bikes have slightly different frame geometry resulting shorter wheelbases (58.1 vs 58.7 for RRs) and lower seat heights (36.6 vs 36.8 for RRs).
 All RS dual-sport bikes sold in the United States come standard with the TrailTech Voyager GPS.

 The 2012 motors were available in 350, 400, 450, and 498 cc.
 2012 also saw the introduction of the Sachs forks and rear shock on the RR models.
 A 2012 only cross country version of the 450 was offered with Marzocchi closed cartridge forks and a Sachs rear shock with a special link for longer travel.

 2013 saw the introduction of the 300RR 2-stroke sporting Marzocchi closed cartridge forks and a Sachs rear shock.
 The 350 RS sported 45 mm Marzocchi USD forks.

 2014 saw the addition of a 250 cc motor to the RR 2-stroke line.